Simon Stock: Brown Scapular

-The earliest accounts of Simon's life which are still extant do not mention him having a vision.
-The first such reference that has survived intact dates from the late 14th century, over 100 years after the July 16, 1251 date when tradition says the vision occurred.
-It states that "St. Simon was an Englishman, a man of great holiness and devotion, who always in his prayers asked the Virgin to favour his Order with some singular privilege.
-The Virgin appeared to him holding the Scapular in her hand.
-In its original context, the meaning of this promise was that Carmelite religious who persevered in their vocation would be saved.
-Beginning in the 16th century, the Carmelites began giving the Brown Scapular to lay people who wanted to be affiliated with the Order, and it became increasingly popular as a religious article.
+The earliest surviving accounts of Simon's life do not mention him having a vision.
+The first known reference dates from the late 14th century, over 100 years after 16 July, 1251, the date when tradition says the vision occurred.
+The Virgin was said to have appeared to him holding the Scapular in her hand, saying: "whoever dies clothed in this habit shall not suffer the fires of hell."
+Beginning in the 16th century, the Carmelites began giving the Brown Scapular to lay people who wanted to be more closely affiliated with them.
+It soon became popular as a religious article.